Or3stis/apparatus/docs/docs.md

 ## The Apparatus Framework

 Apparatus is a security framework to facilitate security analysis in IoT systems.
-To make the usage of the Apparatus framework easier the ASTo app was created (ASTo stands for Apparatus Software Tool).
+To make the usage of the Apparatus framework easier, the ASTo app was created (ASTo stands for Apparatus Software Tool).

 A requirement to use ASTo is familiarity with the Apparatus framework.
 If you have the time and patience, the best way to understand the framework is to read some research papers that were written about it.
 However, you can always read this wiki.